Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

 ### Task 2: Create API Management Policy and Roles

+This task involves setting up API policies, defining roles and subscriptions, and integrating the Azure OpenAI Service API within Azure API Management.
+It ensures proper authentication, authorization, and operational testing of the API endpoints

 1. In the **miyagi-apim-<inject key="DeploymentID" enableCopy="false"/>** API Management service, click on **APIs** **(1)**, click on the **three dots** **(2)** next to miyagi-api, select **Import** **(3)**, and click on **OpenAPI** **(4)**.

    ![](./Media/miyagi-image58.png)